 When applying to become a permanent resident in the United States, also known as getting your green card, you must undergo an immigration physical by a provider licensed by the US Citizenship and Immigration Services (USCIS).
-Fatima Aziz, MD, at CareLife Medical in Fairfax and Richmond, Virginia, is a civil surgeon and licensed provider who performs immigration physicals and completes the required paperwork.
+Fatima Aziz, MD, at CareLife Medical in Fairfax, Virginia, is a civil surgeon and licensed provider who performs immigration physicals and completes the required paperwork.
 To schedule an immigration physical, call the office most convenient to you or book an appointment online today.

 Immigration physicals are required by the US Citizenship and Immigration Services (USCIS) for anyone applying for permanent residency or adjustment of status in the United States.
 They may also be required for those entering the US on an employer-sponsored visa.

 Only civil surgeons approved by USCIS can perform immigration physicals.
 Dr. Aziz is a designated civil surgeon who’s authorized by USCIS to perform the required immigration physical you need to complete your immigration application.